A Masterpiece of Hoysala Temple Art

 The order in which Vishnu holds his objects vary.
 With four hands, there are a total of 24 combinations, and sometimes a combination indicates a particular form of Vishnu.

-The bottom two hands are missing; They were likely carrying his other two signature objects, chakra, and gadaa.
-As with the other Vishnu sculptures, he is standing on padma peeta and is accompanied by two small female figures at the bottom.
+As with the other Vishnu sculptures, he is standing on a padma peeta (lotus pedestal) accompanied by two small female figures located at the bottom.

 Majestic Maha Vishnu seated on Adishesha

-Seated majestically on a throne formed by Adishesha, a seven-headed mythical serpent, is Maha Vishnu, a form of Vishnu represented as a supreme being.
-This sculptural relief carved on the outer wall surrounding the south garbhagriha (sanctum) of the Somanathapura Keshava Temple in Karnataka, India.
+Seated majestically on a cushion formed by Adishesha, a seven-headed mythical serpent, is Maha Vishnu, a form of Vishnu represented as a supreme being.
+This beautifully carved sculptural relief is mounted on the outer wall surrounding the south garbhagriha.

 Check the similar images in other temples:

-– Vishnu seated on Adisesha – A beautiful sculpture carved in the mukhamantapha (veranda) of Cave – 3 of rock-cut caves of Badami .
+– Vishnu seated on Adishesha – A beautiful sculpture carved in the mukhamantapha (veranda) of Cave – 3 of rock-cut caves of Badami .

 – Vishnu reclining on Adishesha – An intricately carved relief on the outer wall of the Belur Chennakeshava Temple

-Mounted on the outer wall of the north garbhagriha, Lakshminarayana, a form of Vishnu showing him with his consort Lakshmi, is one of the most beautiful sculptures in the temple.
-Note that Lakshminarayana is a combination of two names, Lakshmi and Narayana.
+Lakshminarayana is a combination of two names, Lakshmi and Narayana.
 Narayana is another name of Vishnu, and it means one who dwells on the water.
-Nara means water, and Ayana means dwelling.
+In Sanskrit, Nara means water and Ayana means dwelling.
 According to Hindu mythology, Vishnu lives on the cosmic ocean.

-As you can see, three of Vishnu’s four hands, three are missing, and the remaining one holds a gadaa (mace).
+As you can see, three of Vishnu’s four arms are missing, and the remaining one holds a gadaa (mace).
 Lakshmi is holding a kalasha (pot) with her left hand and lotus (top part is broken) with her right hand.
 Her right leg is gently resting on a lotus cushion, and her other leg is resting on Vishnu’s lap with the half-padmasana pose.
-A small elephant standing next to the lotus cushion is Lakshmi’s vehicle.
-A small figure (with missing head) on the left holding his hands with a namaste gesture is Vishnu’s vehicle Garuda, a mythical eagle-like bird.
+Lakshmi’s vehicle, an elephant, is standing next to the lotus cushion.
+Vishnu’s vehicle, Garuda, is kneeling with the folded hands (namaste gesture) at the left end.
+Notice that his head is missing.

 As per the signature at the bottom of the Lakshminarayana sculpture, Mallithamma is the carver.
 His attention to detail is striking.
 For instance, the top part of the lotus cushion is carved with a slight bend to indicate that Lakshmi is resting her leg on it.